Through the MEM Case Study series, we take a look at how our participants have applied the concepts learnt in our sessions.

 Much of our life is spent trying to understand others and wishing others understood us better than they currently do.
 As social beings, there is no escaping other people.
 Whether at home or at work, we need to actively work together in the presence of others.
 As we go about our lives, we can either operate by taking others into account or resort to a self-focused way of being.
 While it may seem like the former requires immense emotional investment along with intentional efforts, the fact remains that when we operate only in a self-focused way, we are bound to frustrate others and invite potential conflicts.

-My Emotions Matter’s 10-hour session ‘Emotional Intelligence Mindset: Getting Out of the Box’ introduces participants to two kinds of mindsets: a self-focused inward mindset and an outward mindset in which other people are taken into consideration.
+My Emotions Matter’s 10-hour session ‘Emotional Intelligence Mindset: Getting Out of the Box’ introduces participants to two kinds of mindsets: a Self-focused Mindset and an Impact-focused Mindset in which other people are taken into consideration.
 As an organization that understands the importance of cultivating an empathetic culture, Reduct Nepal recently took up our 10-hour session for its team members.

-This is the power of empathy – the foundation of which is having an outward mindset.
-With an outward mindset, we are alive to the concerns and challenges of others around us.
+This is the power of empathy – the foundation of which is having an Impact-focused Mindset.
+With an Impact-focused Mindset, we are alive to the concerns and challenges of others around us.
 The result: we start to become more open towards others’ perspectives and challenges and respond to those challenges compassionately.
 This builds openness and trust in relationships.

-Functioning with outward mindset shifts the focus from ‘Me’ to ‘We’.
-When we are guided by an outward mindset, rather than making our needs the focal point for all our interactions with others, we work towards finding a common ground between ours and others’ needs.
+Functioning with an Impact-focused Mindset shifts the focus from ‘Me’ to ‘We’.
+When we are guided by an Impact-focused Mindset, rather than making our needs the focal point for all our interactions with others, we work towards finding a common ground between ours and others’ needs.
 This prevents us from exhibiting controlling behaviors towards others.
 Rather, we make other people feel heard and understood which are the basic emotional needs we humans have.

 Whilst it is easy for us to wait for others to change and show us empathy first, it is important to remember that sustainable change begins with us and a change in our mindset.
 In our interpersonal relationships, it is not so much what we do but rather what we invite in others.
 In other words, what are the consequences of our actions?
 Do they make others feel heard and understood or do our actions invite defensiveness in others?
-With an outward mindset, we show concern for the other person’s needs, objectives, and challenges.
+With an Impact-focused Mindset, we show concern for the other person’s needs, objectives, and challenges (The Arbinger Institute, n.d.).
 If we are looking to build strong relationships both in our personal and professional life, the way forward has to be informed by the understanding that the people who we rely on for our own goals are also human beings just like us.